drreynolds/smuhpc-workshop/source/session_6.rst

 * **notification** {Always, Complete, Error, Never} -- The set of job-related events for which the job owner is sent an email.
 The default is "Complete", indicating notification when the job finishes.
-"Error" indicates to notify if hte job terminated abnormally.
+"Error" indicates to notify if the job terminated abnormally.
 For example,

   .. code-block:: text